linteddy/spring5webapp/README.md

-# springframework
+# Spring Framework
-Spring Framework: This repository is for an example applications built with spring
+This repository is for examples of applications built with spring.